weihan1/transientangelo/README.md

 ### Reproducing numbers
-To reproduce baseline numbers, run the evaluation script with the corresponding checkpoint and corresponding config files (e.g. regnerf-baseline-blender.yaml for RegNeRF on the simulated dataset, etc.)
+To reproduce baseline numbers, run the evaluation script with the corresponding checkpoint and corresponding config files (e.g. `regnerf-baseline-blender.yaml` for RegNeRF on the simulated dataset, etc.)

 ### Making 360 degrees videos
 For the 360 degrees videos, you first need a trained model.
-Then, simply use the evaluation command structure (with the corresponding config path) and append dataset.name=captured-movie system.name=movie-system for the captured dataset and dataset.name=blender-movie system.name=movie-system for the simulated dataset.
+Then, simply use the evaluation command structure (with the corresponding config path) and append `dataset.name=captured-movie system.name=movie-system` for the captured dataset and `dataset.name=blender-movie system.name=movie-system` for the simulated dataset.

+### Simple config settings
+The default settings can be customized:

 ## 🎓 Citation
 ```